neetVeritas/php-js-loader/README.md

 	}
 }
 ```
-The "loader" module can be used be executing,
+Within the configuration documents, object nodes can be named *anything* -- I've used "Libraries", "Initialization", and "Controllers" for a level of abstraction and expressiveness.
+Regarding special properties, -**local** will tell the module whether to load via your base url or read from an external source and -**enable** is self explanatory.
+The ***loader*** module can be used be executing,
 ```
 http://.../server/?module=loader&resource=scripts
 ```